elchape99/assignment_2_2023/README.md

 roslaunch assignment_2_2023 assignment1.launch
 ```
 ## Use
-ùThis section is different if we are using the first
+This section is different if we are using the first
 At this point, Gazebo and RViz will open, allowing you to see the arena with the robot and the data coming from sensors in RViz.

 Another terminal, xterm, will also open, in which you can follow the instructions to add a goal.
 After adding the goal for the first time, you can either delete it or change it.